Matthew E. Welsh: Tax increases

 After taking office, Welsh was immediately confronted with the state's $18.2 million budget deficit.
 His predecessor, Harold Handley, had tackled the deficit with a combination of reforming the tax system, and an increase in the gasoline tax.
-The public, however, was not pleased with the tax increase and was a factor Handley's defeat for the United States Senate in 1958.
+The public, however, was not pleased with the tax increase and this was a factor in Handley's defeat for the United States Senate in 1958.
 Despite the previous public reaction, Welsh recommended an additional tax increase to cover the deficit.
 The Indiana General Assembly, however, was divided with Republican strongly controlling the House, and the Democrats with only a two-vote majority in the Senate.
 This created deadlock on most of Welsh's taxing measures.
 He was able to advocate the passage of the Property Tax Assessment Act of 1961 which improved the efficiency of the revenue department, gaining the government money in administrative savings, and reimposing a small state property tax; the state property taxes had only recently been repealed in the state.
 A second reform bill was passed creating the Division of Tax Review which had power to review and reassess property taxes statewide.
 The Division of Audit was also created, which for the first time which allowed the government to audit tax data and forcibly collect it and also begin cross-checking state tax returns with federal tax returns.
 Warrant officers were hired who, with the assistance of a local sheriff, could seize money and property to pay delinquent tax debts.
 This led to thousands of individuals statewide having their unpaid back taxes seized by the government.
 Despite all the activity, state revenue still fell short forcing the government to use its reserve funds; an even larger deficit was predicted for the 1958 tax year.